meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium's submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault's disciplinary institutions are the **societies of control**.

 In his seminal 1990 essay, "Postscript on the Societies of Control," Deleuze names the new political architecture.

+> *"Foucault located the disciplinary societies as the second era, following the sovereign societies.
+We should say that we are entering a third era, the control societies..."*

 Foucault's disciplinary societies operated through enclosed physical spaces that mold the **Individual** (the school, the factory, the prison).
 Control societies operate through **modulation and data streams** that track the subject continuously across open systems.

 The core distinction lies in the mechanism of governance: the shift from **mold** to **modulation**.
 Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
 They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
 Control, by contrast, is continuous and everywhere.
 It does not reside in the visible, spatial constraints of walls, but exists within the very infrastructure we **use—the networks, the code, and the algorithmic scoring systems**.